Are Scratch Cards Worth It?Last Updated:

 So, the trade-off is this: compared to lotteries, it’s much easier to win prizes with scratch cards, but the maximum jackpots usually don’t go up to nine figures.
 Plus, just like lottery, you’re more likely to win a small amount–or none at all.

 Scratch cards are a very approachable form of gambling, but it comes with caveats in tow.
 Though the cost of entry is usually cheaper than lottery tickets, the prizes are nowhere near as big as what most lottery games offer.
 It’s easier to win with scratch cards compared to lotteries though, and that’s their biggest draw.
 Still, just like lotteries, there is a lot of luck involved, so don’t go expecting to win big right off the bat.

 Is it worth sticking around for?
 It is if you don’t mind winning a smaller prize in exchange for better odds.
 If you want to win big, lottery is still the way to go.
 But here’s a better idea: why not go for both?
 Instead of blowing all your money on scratch cards on a weekly basis, invest some of your budget on a lottery game or two.
 Who knows?
 You could just win prizes in both.

 Don’t know where to start playing the lottery online?
-Have a look at our list of the best in the industry!
+Have a look at our list of the best lottery sites!